 • Sheta, A. (2016).
 Learning organization dimensions and knowledge management practices: Impact on the performance of the private sector in Egypt: Lambert academic publishing.

 • Sheta, A. (2016).
 Entrepreneurship between theory and reality: The Egyptian case, Egyptian dossier: El Ahram.

 • Sheta, A (2015).
 Entrepreneurial teaching: an AUC case, AUC business review.

 • Sheta, A. (2012).
 Developing an Entrepreneurship Curriculum in Egypt: The Road Ahead.
 Journal of Higher Education Theory and Practice,12(4),51-65.

-- Sheta, A., Kheir, M. (2010).
-Developing a domestic conceptual framework relating entrepreneurship and local economic development in Egypt, Proceedings of enabling the local dimension in economic development conference.
+• Sheta, A., Kheir, M. (2010).
+Developing a national conceptual framework relating entrepreneurship and local economic development in Egypt, proceedings of enabling the local dimension in economic development conference.
 Faculty of economics and political science: Cairo University.